-An authorized ATEX Notified Body and IECEx 02 Ex Test Laboratory and Certification Body, we provide you globally recognized testing and certification.
-We help you achieve full compliance to access and gain competitive advantage in demanding world markets.
+By having the conformity of your equipment verified by an internationally notified body, you can get access to global markets and gain competitive advantage.
 Our global network of experts can identify regulations, directives and requirements affecting your products from a local perspective.
 Implementing harmonized standards and common test protocols, our specialists can shorten approval times and lower costs associated with placing products in any region.
-Our one-stop services provide you expeditious audit and certification.
-Reduce your company liability by adhering to mandated quality and safety standards anywhere in the world.

 Our comprehensive explosion protection testing and certification services cover: